|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

-Far and Wild Safaris will collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and travel along the scenic Dolphin Coast and into rural Zululand, directly to the “big 5” Hluhluwe iMfolozi Park where we would spend two nights at Hilltop Camp.
-The accommodation here is in a brick under thatch chalet, each bedroom with its own private bathroom/wash-basin and toilet.
-Each chalet is also equipped with a fridge.
+Day 1 and 2: Hluhluwe/Umfolozi ParkWe will collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport near Durban) and travel along the Dolphin Coast and into rural Zululand, to the “big 5” Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 Day 3: Makakatana Bay Lodge

 The iSimangaliso Wetland Park has both one of the largest estuary systems in Africa and the continent's southernmost coral reefs.
 In granting it World Heritage status in 1999, the World Heritage Committee noted the park's "exceptional biodiversity, including some 521 bird species".
 Situated on the central Zululand coast of KwaZulu-Natal, the park is made up of 13 adjoining protected areas with a total size of 234 566 hectares.
 Its remarkable biodiversity is a result of the park's location between subtropical and tropical Africa, as well as its coastal setting.
 The iSimangaliso Wetland Park has its origins in the St Lucia Game Reserve, declared in 1895 and made up of the large lake and its islands.
 St Lucia Park was proclaimed in 1939, containing land around the estuary and a strip of about one kilometre around most of the lake shore.

-Day 4 : Private Game Reserve
+Day 4 and 5: Private Game Reserve

+There will be another game drive into the Wetland Park before breakfast at Makakatana, and after breakfast we depart for the nearby Private Game Reserve, arriving in time for lunch.
 Over a late afternoon tea, our ranger will discuss what you hope to see during the afternoon game drive.
 This game begins in the late afternoon and lasts until after dark, when spotlights are used for a glimpse into the nocturnal bush life.
-Listen to lions roar in the dark or admire the small nocturnal animals.
+Listen to lion’s roar in the dark or admire the small nocturnal animals.

 Day 6: Private Game Lodge - Durban

 As dawn breaks over the African bush, a gentle tap on your door will wake you to the delights of a new day.
-Your ranger will discuss what you hope to see that day over fragrant tea or coffee and morning biscuits or rusks.
+Your ranger will discuss what you hope to see that day over tea or coffee and morning biscuits or rusks.

 Return to your lodge for a delicious breakfast.